 A new way to save energy, save money and make a difference in your community

-Focus on Energy has a new pilot focused on rural Wisconsin communities.
-The Save to Give Challenge targets energy-saving behaviors and offers a range of benefits to participating communities:
+The Save to Give Challenge encourages energy-saving behaviors and offers a range of benefits to participating communities:

 - Communities share in a fun, community-building, and unifying challenge.

 - Residents save energy and money and earn points by taking a few actions to conserve energy each week.